LOG1CRS/Raytracing/README.md

 # Raytracing Engine

 Final project for my Multimedia & Computer Graphics course at Universidad Panamericana.
-The project is a basic raytracing made with Java.
+The project is a basic raytracing engine made with Java.
 The code allows to import .obj files or create basic figures, create scenes, lights, and render everything in scene.

 ## Getting Started

 You can clone or download the project and run it with IntelliJ IDEA, NETBEANS or another Java IDE.
-You can also configure scenes, cameras, lights and objects, the code allows to import .obj files or create them manually.
+You can also configure scenes, cameras, lights and objects, the code allows to import .obj files or create basic shapes manually.

 ## Image Rendered